gbif/regionalnodes/sessions.md

 ### Group 1 – data mobilization training and guidance on sequence-derived data mobilization

-+ How to teach the GBIF Data Mobilization course on site and online (40 min)
++ How to teach the GBIF Data Mobilization course on site and online
-+ Guide and training materials to support sequence-derived data in GBIF (40 min)
++ Guide and training materials to support sequence-derived data in GBIF

 ### Group 2 – tools to support nodes with data mobilization strategies

-+ How to administer an IPT (25 min)
++ How to administer an IPT
-+ How nodes can make use of GrSciColl and contribute  (20 min)
++ How nodes can make use of GrSciColl and contribute
-+ GBIF and Github: what is GitHub, how do we use it (product, content, development tracking), how to log an issue, orientation on the repositories, the portal-feedback “country” issue tag and how nodes could use that (25 min)
++ GBIF and Github: what is GitHub, how do we use it (product, content, development tracking), how to log an issue, orientation on the repositories, the portal-feedback “country” issue tag and how nodes could use that

-### Group 3 – additional node demos
+### Group 3 – additional node updates and demos

 Node presenters to be confirmed.
-If you have a demo you would like us to consider, please contact [nodes@gbif.org](mailto:nodes@gbif.org)
+If you still have a presentation or a demo you would like us to consider, please contact [nodes@gbif.org](mailto:nodes@gbif.org) before 16 June.